Skip to content

 Monitor a folder for new files and automatically submit them to Nemesis for processing.
 This includes both existing files (optional) and any new files added to the folder while monitoring is active.

-The ./tools/monitor_folder.sh script wraps the docker compose syntax automatically.
+The ./tools/monitor_folder.sh script wraps the docker syntax automatically.

 Basic Usage